-This guide was collaboratively developed through the contributions of CORAL staff members (Liz Foote, Juliane Diamond, Lisa Owens Viani, Joseph Clerici, Sarah Freiermuth, Marissa Stein, Julia Stewart, Erica Perez, and Wesley Crile), and includes additional contributions by Lauren C. Roth Venu (Roth Ecological Design Intl.), Matt Moore (Roth Ecological Design Intl.), Chris Barzman (Barzman Consulting), Jon Chin, and Laura Suur.
+This guide was collaboratively developed through the contributions of CORAL staff members, and includes additional contributions by Lauren C. Roth Venu (Roth Ecological Design Intl.), Matt Moore (Roth Ecological Design Intl.), Chris Barzman (Barzman Consulting), Jon Chin, and Laura Suur.

 Case studies were compiled through observations made by our team, information submitted by resort representatives, and publicly available information online, particularly the Hawai‘i Green Business Program’s “Their Stories.”